z4kn4fein/trybot/README.md

 ## Timeout

-Allows configuring a maximum time within the given operation should be executed, so the caller won't be blocked beyond that time.
+Allows to set a maximum time within the given operation should be executed, so ensures that the caller won't be blocked beyond the configured time.

 ### Configuration